Bear Inflicted Human Injuries and Fatalities in Yellowstone

 From 1980-2014, close to 100 million people visitedYellowstone National Park.
 During the same 34 year period, 45 people were injured by bears in the park.
 For all park visitors combined, the chances of being injured by a bear are approximately 1 in 2.2 million.
 The probability is significantly lower for those visitors that don't leave park developments or roadsides, but much higher for those hiking in backcountry areas.
 When backcountry hiking, you can reduce the odds of being injured by a bear by: 1) hiking in groups of 3 or more people, 2) staying alert, 3) making noise in areas with poor visibility,4) carrying bear spray, and 5) not running during encounters with bears. .

 Grizzly Bear-Inflicted Human Injuries

 Grizzly bear-inflicted injuries to humans in developed areas averaged approximately 1 per year during the 1930s through the 1950s, and 4 per year during the 1960s.
 Grizzly bear-caused human injuries in developed areas then decreased to 1 injury every 2 years (0.5/year) during the 1970s.
-During the last 32 years (1980-2011), there have been only 3 (0.1/year) grizzly bear-caused human injuries in developed areas, an average of approximately 1 every eleven years.
+During the last 34 years (1980-2014), there have been only 2 (0.1/year) grizzly bear-caused human injuries in developed areas, an average of approximately 1 every 18 years.

 Bear-Caused Human Fatalities

-During the 140-year (1872-2011) history of Yellowstone National Park, seven people have been killed by bears in the park.
+During the 144-year (1872-2014) history of Yellowstone National Park, eight people have been killed by bears in the park.
 More people in the park have died from drowning, burns (after falling into thermal pools), and suicide than have been killed by bears.
-To put it in perspective, the probability of being killed by a bear in the park (7 incidents) is only slightly higher than the probability of being struck and killed by lightning (5 incidents).
+To put it in perspective, the probability of being killed by a bear in the park (8 incidents) is only slightly higher than the probability of being struck and killed by lightning (5 incidents).